SeeMPS: A Python-based Matrix Product State and Tensor Train Library: Function Representation and Encoding

 This approach extends naturally to more sophisticated scenarios, such as the encoding of vector- and tensor-valued fields by treating the additional components as extra tensor indices.
 Moreover, functions can be represented directly in spectral space by encoding the corresponding tensor of expansion coefficients—for example, in Fourier or Chebyshev bases—rather than in physical space~\cite{bigoni2016}.
 Such spectral encodings enable fast interpolation, efficient evaluation of derivatives, and compact representations that are particularly well suited for the numerical solution of partial differential equations within the MPS/MPO framework~\cite{adak2025}.

-Additional use cases of TCI include function composition by evaluating a target function on one or more MPS inputs $\ket{g}$ that are treated as black-box oracles, via the \rtt{api/class/seemps.analysis.cross.BlackBoxComposeMPS}{\path{BlackBoxComposeMPS}} class.
-Also, the class \rtt{api/class/seemps.analysis.cross.BlackBoxLoadMPO}{\path{BlackBoxLoadMPO}} supports the construction of one-dimensional MPOs.
+Additional use cases of TCI include function composition by evaluating a target function on one or more MPS inputs $\ket{g}$ that are treated as black-box oracles, via the \rtt{api/class/seemps.analysis.cross.BlackBoxComposeMPS}{\path{BlackBoxComposeMPS}} class. \jr{This same class can be used to apply MPS compression.} Also, the class \rtt{api/class/seemps.analysis.cross.BlackBoxLoadMPO}{\path{BlackBoxLoadMPO}} supports the construction of one-dimensional MPOs.

-\subsection{Complementary techniques}
+\subsection{Complementary Techniques}

 Beyond polynomial expansions and TCI, SeeMPS incorporates several complementary algorithms from the literature that are particularly effective in specialized regimes.
 These methods are not intended as general replacements, but rather address scenarios in which standard approaches become inefficient or fail to converge.